SushiBar1111/HackTheBox-Write-Up/Easy-Machine/Greenhorn.md

 ## **Reconnaissance**
 First thing to do in penetration testing is doing reconnaissance or recon, so we can understand what services running in the network.
 To do this, i used `nmap`, a recon tool that used for mapping a network and finding what service that running on a network.
 I used a few tags that provided by nmap.
 Here is the full command `nmap <machine-ip> -sC -p- -T5 -O -oN nmap1.txt`. -sC to run a script, -p- means search in all ports, -T5 is the speed, -O find the OS version, and -oN to create an output file.

-After running nmap, i 3 services that are running in 10.10.11.25 (machine ip).
+After running nmap, i found 3 services that are running in 10.10.11.25 (machine ip).

 ![image](https://github.com/user-attachments/assets/d28e5112-10b5-4792-af3a-35ab81df6812)

 (nmap output)

 From the nmap output, i knew that ssh and http are running.
 But, the intersting one is the service that running in port 3000, but let me take a look of the http service.

 ![image](https://github.com/user-attachments/assets/fe97cbcf-acbf-4198-b8d0-746de60b0794)

 (HTTP page)

 Okay, that is how the page looks like.
 From this, i know that this website use Pluck CMS.
 I tried to view the page source and found the pluck's version, which is **4.7.18**.

 ![image](https://github.com/user-attachments/assets/3c02a83a-de07-4703-8aa5-c0b554d09832)

 (Source page)

 Next, when i saw the url, i thought maybe i can get a file from the server by using the url `http://greenhorn.htb/?file=<file-name>`.
 I tried to change the file name to /etc/passwd/ to see if this web is vulnerable to this attack.
 This is the result that i got: